2023 Season

 3. Entries will be accepted for previously unpublished short stories and personal essays: 1,000 word limit (for elementary school student submissions) and 1,500 (for high-school student submissions).

 4. Entries are judged blind.
-Please do not put your name anywhere in the file you upload or in the file name.
+Please do not put your name on your story, in the file you have uploaded or in the file name.

 5. Entries must be submitted in MS Word (DOC or DOCX) or PDF formats.
 Please use standard margins, 12-point font and double spacing.